timeslogistics/times-oms-api-docs/docs/authentication.rst

 If you believe that your API token is leaked, you can request token reset in TEC Client Platform.

-After reset, a new token will be issued and the old token is intermediately invalidated.
+After reset, a new token will be issued and the old token is immediately invalidated.

 Token Lifetime
 --------------